What Does ISO Certified Mean?

 Typical cost categories include:

-Internal resource time
+Internal resource allocation

-Certification audit fees
+Certification body audit fees

 Surveillance audits